 Instructions

-- Starting with the Strawberry Layer, blend the ingredients until smooth.
-Poor into a popsicle mold, filling about ⅓ of the way.
-Freeze for 15-20 minutes or until just starting to freeze.
+- Starting with the Strawberry Layer, blend the berries until smooth.
+Poor into the mold, filling about ⅓ of the way.
+Freeze for about 10 minutes or until just starting to freeze.

-- Make the Banana Layer, blending the ingredients smooth.
-Add to the popsicle mold, filling to about 2/3 full to make the white layer.
-Freeze for 15-20 minutes or until just starting to freeze.
+- Make the Banana Layer, blending the banana until smooth.
+Add to the mold, filling to about 2/3 full to make the white layer.
+Freeze for about 10 minutes or until just starting to freeze.

-- Make the Blueberry Layer, blending the ingredients smooth.
-Add to the popsicle mold, filling to the top.
+- Make the Blueberry Layer, blending the berries until smooth.
+Add to the mold, filling to the top.
 Add the sticks and freeze until firm, about 4-6 hours or overnight.

-- To serve, remove the plastic popsicle mold cover by running under hot water for about 10 seconds or let sit at room temperature for a few minutes.
+- Serve.
+(If using a popsicle mold with a cover, run it under hot water for about 10 seconds or let sit at room temperature for a few minutes to loosen easily.)

 Notes